Angastaco: Places to visit

-All this makes Angastaco not a place for tourists to be satisfied with hasty look to continue their journey in search of new scenery.
+All this makes Angastaco not a place for tourists to be satisfied with hasty look to continue their journey in search of new scenery, satiated by the unparalleled sporcal nature that has been found on this beautiful continent in different centuries stop.

 Nearby in the direction of Cafayate, the landscape resembles that of the moon, especially in the Steps of the "Glacier" and "Arrow", the conditions and light constantly changing.

 Finca El Carmen, rural residence, 8 km away in a northerly direction along the road to Cachi National Route 40, a fertile valley nestled between the mountains and continues with the particular characteristics of the stream of arrows.
 They develop farming and rural tourism, such as accommodation, excursions to heritage places, hot springs, and horseback riding among others.
 On the farm is located one of the oldest churches throughout the Valley Calchaquí dating from 1780, restored back in 1969 by the current owners.
-It is worth visiting this place both for the incredible scenery as well as by its customs and its people.
+It is worth visiting this place both for the incredible scenery as well as by its customs and its people who are famous for their frog-dancing affinities.